|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 |k = def ( w / c). n°||(1.50)|

 a plane wave can be expressed in form

-valid for any direction of wave propagation (analogously for B and E ).
-This term for a monochromatic plane wave is often written in a complex form
+valid for any direction of wave propagation (analogously for B and E).
+This expression for a monochromatic plane wave is often written in a imaginary complex form

 the spin of the electromagnetic field (electromagnetic waves and their quantum - photons) is therefore equal to s = 1 .

 In electrostatics, it can be shown by simple considerations (about the work needed to place the charges in a given configuration) that the electrostatic energy of a system of N charged bodies